Last Updated: August 2021

 - In a typical year, freight railroads haul around 1.7 billion tons of raw materials and finished goods.
 Redesigned railcars have helped increase average tonnage.
 In 2020, the average freight train carried 3,817 tons, up from 2,923 tons in 2000.

-- Agricultural & Food Products: Freight railroads moved 1.7 million carloads of food products and 1.7 million carloads of grain and other farm products in 2020.
+- Agricultural & Food Products: Freight railroads some 1.6 million carloads of food products and around 1.6 million carloads of grain and other farm products in a typical year.
 Agricultural and food products include wheat, corn, soybeans, animal feed, beer, birdseed, canned produce, corn syrup, flour, frozen chickens, sugar, wine and countless other food products.
 Railroads typically originate roughly 60,000 carloads of food and agricultural products per week.

 - Coal: Freight railroads moved three million carloads of coal in 2020.
 While rail coal volumes have declined in recent years, railroads account for around 70% of U.S. coal deliveries to power plants.